-The University of Wisconsin-Eau Claire's integrated strategic communication minor is designed to help you become an effective communicator on multiple platforms.
+The University of Wisconsin-Eau Claire's integrated strategic communication minor and certificate is designed to help you become an effective communicator on multiple platforms.

 Through unique assignments and projects, you'll build skills in oral, written, visual and social media communication — skills that are necessary for any profession and are highly sought after by employers.
 Coursework includes a variety of disciplines, covering topics in law, ethics, research and writing.